-- According to the German Federal Ministry of Finance (BMF) the licensing of rights registered in a German register is subject to limited tax liability, even if no further German nexus exists. - Depending upon the individual circumstances taxpayers may benefit from temporary procedural relief based upon double taxation agreements (DTAs). - A thorough analysis of the relevant facts and, if necessary, prompt disclosure/application in accordance with the relevant BMF circular is required.
+- According to the German Federal Ministry of Finance (BMF) the licensing of rights registered in a German register is subject to limited tax liability, even if no further German nexus exists. - Depending upon the individual circumstances taxpayers may benefit from temporary procedural relief based upon double taxation agreements (DTAs). - A thorough analysis of the relevant facts and, if necessary, disclosure/application until 30 June 2023 in accordance with the relevant BMF circular is required.